brumhard/krewfile/README.md

 **Using home-manager module**

-If you using flakes to manage your system, add the `krewfile` input as follows:
+If you're using flakes to manage your system, add the `krewfile` input as follows:

 ```nix
 # ...